cedric-detienne/Autistic-participatory-metrics/corpus/AIMS-2-TRIALS/protocol/protocol_prisma_draft.md

 ### **Exclusion criteria**
 – Editorials, commentaries, letters, opinion pieces, perspectives, conference abstracts, corrigenda, and other non-substantive notices.
 – Articles that only mention autism superficially, without it being a central focus of the research.
-– Preprints that have since been published in a peer-reviewed journal (to avoid duplication).
+– Preprints or PhD thesis that have since been published in a peer-reviewed journal (to avoid duplication).